Ministry of Youth and Sports (Ghana)

 The core purpose of the Ministry of Youth and Sports is to offer proficient guidance in the creation, coordination, execution, surveillance, and assessment of policies concerning the development of Youth and Sports.
 Additionally, the ministry aims to facilitate increased engagement between the public and private sectors, fostering collaboration for both national and international integration.

 Agencies under the Ministry

-The mandate of the National Sports Council is to function as an umbrella organization under which various sports associations operate.
+The mandate of the National Sports Authority is to function as an umbrella organization under which various sports associations operate.
 It was formed in 1976.
-The council develops, organizes and manages competitive and non-competitive sports to promote national cohesion and professionalism in various Ghanaian activities.
-The National Youth Council is a government agency established in 1974 to organize and promote youth development programmes in the country.
+The Authority develops, organizes and manages competitive and non-competitive sports to promote national cohesion and professionalism in various Ghanaian activities.
+The National Sports Authority is a government agency established in 1974 to organize and promote youth development programmes in the country.
+Previously known as National Sports Council.